SageRalph/RESTeasy/README.md

-postUpdateForm  | Called with the resource that was written to the form. preSave         | Called with the resource to be saved. <br>Allows modification of the resource before it is saved. postSave        | Called with the response from saving the resource.
+postUpdateForm  | Called with the resource that was written to the form. preSave         | Called with the resource to be saved. <br>Allows modification of the resource before it is saved. postSave        | Called with the response from saving the resource. preDelete       | Called with the id of the resource to be deleted.
+If no id is returned the request will not be sent.<br>*Note: This hook will be run even if no element is selected, allowing for programmatic selection.* postDelete      | Called with the response from deleting the resource.

 ### Form Design
 RESTeasy allows editing records using a HTML `<form>`.